twoslashes/twoslash/docs/packages/eslint.md

           // ESLint flat config items here
         ]
       }),
+      rendererRich: {
         // Use hover to render errors instead of inserting a error line
         // Up to your preference
         errorRendering: 'hover',
+      }
     }),
   ]
 })